ninjhaw/DE_Project/README.md

     ```

     Replace ```<environment_name>``` with the name you want.
-    Take note that a file will be added with the name of the environment you created.
+    Take note that a folder will be added with the name of the environment you created.

 3. Activate the virtual environment:
     a.
 On Windows command prompt: